fqantonio/aqua/JOURNAL.md

 video aqui !?!?

 I made this float based on the previous one to see what weight we could achieve.
 It was reduced to 5 kg, 5 days of printing in four parts, without infill with 6 walls, printed on QIDI, at 200 m/s.
-This means we can have an AQUA weighing 13 kg instead of the current 21 kg...
+This means we can have an AQUA weighing 13 kg instead of the current 21 kg... we estimate that the payload at this moment is a little over 5 Kg, but if we can save 8 kg in the hulls we can gain a payload about 10 Kg.

 STL here...